-In a recent blog post, Savills predicted significant growth in the data centre property market in the coming years, particularly relating to AI.
+In a recent blog post, Kevin Mofid at Savills predicted significant growth in the data centre property market in the coming years, particularly relating to AI.
 The European market is expected to grow by over 25% this year and then over 15% each year to 2030.
 Savills’ experience so far this year has also led them to anticipate tough competition for suitable land, which is likely to be property previously allocated for industrial and logistics purposes.

 Historically, data centres have been located around London and the Southeast, near financial markets and fibre connections.
 The rise of AI and cloud computing has seen data centres spring up outside their traditional heartland.
 Savills have seen deals in Yorkshire, Wales and the Northeast in the last 12 months.